Benjamin-Dobell/ge_tts/README.md

 If you'd like to discuss ge_tts, you can do so on the [TTS Community Discord](https://discord.gg/YwD22SM).

+## Example Project

+For a quick overview of how to build a mod with ge_tts, please take a look at the [demo project](https://github.com/Benjamin-Dobell/ge_tts_demo).

 ### Luanalysis and Jetbrains IntelliJ IDEA

 For development of your TTS mod we highly recommend using Jetbrains IntelliJ IDEA with a [Luanalysis](https://github.com/Benjamin-Dobell/IntelliJ-Luanalysis) to write your code, instead of (or rather in conjunction with) Atom and the Atom TTS plugin.